Best Carry-On Travel Backpacks: Reviewing Our Favorite Bags

 Whether it’s a cheap vacation spot or hauling the family halfway across the world, my husband and I try to avoid checking luggage whenever possible.
 This typically means packing a carry-on bag to the gills and carrying a travel backpack with all the essentials.

-If you’re someone who likes to work when you travel or a person with a lot of gadgets, your travel backpack may also need room to safely carry a laptop computer or a tablet.
+If you carry lots of gadgets or like to work when you travel, your travel backpack may also need room to safely carry a laptop computer or a tablet.
 Personally, I also like having an expandable backpack that can carry more when I need it to without being overly bulky.

 As we did with our guide to the best travel pillows, we considered the following factors for the travel backpacks we reviewed here: